epics-rip/exampleCPP/ChannelArchiverService/CHANNEL_ARCHIVER_SERVICE__README.txt

 1. EPICS 3 Base          - for a large number of EPICS types
 2. pvDataCPP             - for PVData
 3. pvAccessCPP           - for PVAccess
-4. pvIOCCPP              - for CPP IOC RPC
-5. The Channel Archiver  - for Channel Archiver access and types
+4. The Channel Archiver  - for Channel Archiver access and types

 SETUP
 -----

-1. EPICS version 3, the Channel Archiver and the EPICS V4 prerequisites (pvData, pvAccess and pvIOC) should be built.
+1. EPICS version 3, the Channel Archiver and the EPICS V4 prerequisites (pvData and pvAccess) should be built.
 2. The Channel Archiver service needs to know the location of these through the following macros:

 EPICS_BASE
 PVDATA
 PVACCESS
-PVIOC
 ARCHIVER

 This can be achieved by creating a RELEASE.local file in the configure directory of the